 The restaurant that Mido works in is called "Mediterranean", which is the name of the restaurant in real life, but the director originally intended for it to be called "Akira" - not as a reference to the popular Manga, but to the Japanese director Akira Kurosawa.

 This is the second one of director Chan-wook Park's "Revenge Trilogy".
 The first is Sympathy for Mr. Vengeance (2002).
-The third is Lady Vengeance (2005).
+The third is Sympathy for Lady Vengeance (2005).
 Incidentally, the very first speaking character in this film, who commits suicide with his dog and whose story we never hear, is played by Kwang-rok Oh.
 In the first of the revenge trilogy he played an anarchist who appears at the very end of the film.
 He is the only credited character who appears in both movies.

 Chan-wook Park wanted a documentary feel during the police station scene by using jump cutting.
 As a result, most of Min-sik Choi's ad libbed lines were trimmed.
 The full ad libbed scenes are found on the UK Tartan DVD.